erikerlandson/erikerlandson.github.com/_posts/2014-08-12-implementing-parallel-prefix-scan-as-a-spark-rdd-transform.markdown

 title: "Implementing Parallel Prefix Scan as a Spark RDD Transform"
 date: 2014-08-12 11:37
 comments: true
-categories: [ computing, spark, RDD, scala, parallel prefix scan, algorithms ]
+tags: [ computing, spark, RDD, scala, parallel prefix scan, algorithms ]
 ---
 In my [previous post](/blog/2014/08/09/implementing-an-rdd-scanleft-transform-with-cascade-rdds/), I described how to implement the Scala `scanLeft` function as an RDD transform.
 By definition `scanLeft` invokes a sequential-only prefix scan algorithm; it does not assume that either its input function `f` or its initial-value `z` can be applied in a parallel fashion.
 Its companion function `scan`, however, computes a *parallel* prefix scan.
 In this post I will describe an implementation of parallel prefix `scan` as an RDD transform.